foxbunny/transplexer-tools/README.md

 ### `filter(testFn)`

-This transformer will filter the value for which the test function returns a truthy value.
+Filter values for which the test function returns truthy.

 Although this can be useful in a variety of creative ways, one of the users is to split a pipe into two branches.
 Here's an example of such usage: